Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- II. A hybrid formation scenario for the nuclear star cluster and its connection to the nuclear stellar ring: Introduction

-Furthermore, in a barred galaxy system, it is expected that the bar will efficiently funnel the gas toward to centre, where it could settle onto an elliptical ring \citep[see Section~\ref{sec:ring}; see, e.g.][]{Contopoulos:1989aa, Binney:1991aa,Knapen:1999aa, Regan:2003, Li:2017aa, Sormani:2022aa, Rebecca:2022aa}.
+Furthermore, the gas that has been directed toward the centre could settle onto an elliptical ring \citep[see Section~\ref{sec:ring}; see, e.g.][]{Contopoulos:1989aa, Binney:1991aa,Knapen:1999aa, Regan:2003, Li:2017aa, Sormani:2022aa, Rebecca:2022aa}.
 The simulation displays bar formation \citep[as discussed in][]{Tamfal:2022aa}: this could therefore be another mechanism that will contribute to the gas reservoir in the centre needed for in-situ SF.
 Figure~\ref{fig:gasstreams} displays the gas surface density\footnote{The depth of the surface density plots is the depth of the simulated box.} at $z=5.0$ with the velocity vectors of the gas overlaid.
-We can identify a couple of gas streams coming from the outer part of the galaxy towards the centre.
-However, further research is needed to determine the importance of this effect.
+We can identify a couple of gas streams coming from the outer parts of the galaxy towards the centre.

-The argument for a hybrid formation scenario for the NSC in an MW-like galaxy is further supported by the evolution of the SFR within the galactic centre of the main galaxy, shown in the top panel of Figure~\ref{fig:SFR}, as the SFR is already happening within the central region of the galaxy.
-Furthermore, because high-mass NSCs have a high ellipticity \citep[e.g.][]{Seth:2006aa, Spengler:2017aa, Georgiev:2014aa}, one could infer that such ellipticity is more easily explained by in-situ SF from inflowing gas \citep[see, e.g.][]{Spengler:2017aa}.
-This is because elongation could originate from rotational flattening, which requires a dynamically important coherent angular momentum on the star-forming baryons, which is easier to maintain through dissipative accretion in the galactic nucleus than from non-dissipative merger dynamics of pre-existing stellar clusters.

-As a result, we have three channels that contribute to the total stellar mass of the NSC: (i) gas-rich stellar cluster accretion brings in stars formed outside of the galactic nucleus and (ii) contributes gas fuel to the central reservoir for subsequent in-situ SF; concurrently, (iii) galactic-scale non-axisymmetric structures such as bar and spiral structures funnel towards the centre diffuse gas (not previously in clusters), which can then provide fuel for in-situ SF.
+Concluding, we would expect to have three channels that can contribute to the total stellar mass of the NSC: (i) gas-rich stellar cluster accretion brings in stars formed outside of the galactic nucleus and (ii) contributes gas fuel to the central reservoir for subsequent in-situ SF (both these channels producing relatively old stars); additionally, (iii) galactic-scale non-axisymmetric structures such as bar and spiral structures funnel towards the centre diffuse gas (not previously in clusters), which can then provide fuel for in-situ SF, producing both old and young stars (although this was not directly simulated).
+Hence, we have shown that the in-situ SF component of the hybrid formation process is occurring through two distinct channels.
+Further research is needed to determine the relative importance of each channel, as the formed stars (both directly from clusters and in-situ SF) could also contribute to the build-up of other components of a galactic centre, e.g. a pseudo-bulge or NSR, instead of the NSC.
+Based on the total stellar mass and metallicity, it is plausible to hypothesize that not all of the stars within the NSCPs will ultimately become part of the NSC.
+It is likely that some of these stars will be integrated into other components of the galactic centre.
+Further research will be necessary to investigate the fate of these stars and to determine the proportion that will ultimately contribute to the NSC.